An abused girl makes a life-altering decision.

 Grace’s eyes narrowed.
 “Silver lining?”

-“Yes,” he said setting down the papers and lifting the cup.
+“Yes.
+Silver lining.”
+He set down the papers and lifted the cup.
 “Your father’s disability checks have been slowly accruing for several years now, what with the land being paid off and all.”
 He took a sip and smiled.
 “In fact, after burial expenses, the cost of repairing the wall they had to demolish to get his body out.”
 He waved in the direction of Daddy’s room, “and paying off any bills and taxes, he’s left you with a tidy little sum; $187,643 dollars.”
 He shuffled through the stack and retrieved several paperclipped pages.
 “And according to this, you’re also the beneficiary of a $200,000 life insurance policy.”
 He set the papers down and smiled.
 “Though it will take me a while to get all the I’s dotted and T’s crossed, you should have the money by the end of next month.”

 “I believe, Ms. Davis, that investing your money in the proper portfolio will likely provide you with a comfortable income for many years to come.”